Rimjhim117/readora_chatbot/README.md

 node readora-complete.js
 ```
 ---
-💡 Future Enhancements
+## 💡 Future Enhancements

-🤖 Full Integration with IBM Watson Assistant
+- **🤖 Full Integration with IBM Watson Assistant**
   Connect with a live Watson Assistant service to leverage advanced NLP for more accurate and dynamic conversations.

-📖 Expanded Content
+- **📖 Expanded Content**
   Integrate with a real-time book API (e.g., Google Books) to dramatically expand the database and include the latest titles.

-👤 User Personalization
+- **👤 User Personalization**
   Add authentication and profiles to remember past interactions and provide long-term personalized recommendations.

-🎨 Improved UI/UX
+- **🎨 Improved UI/UX**
   Enhance the user interface with refined styling, animations, and a more engaging chat experience.

+---

-🤝 Contributing
+## 🤝 Contributing

-Fork the repository
+- **Fork the repository**

-Submit issues or feature requests
+- **Submit issues or feature requests**

-Open pull requests with improvements or bug fixes
+- **Open pull requests** with improvements or bug fixes

-Your contributions will help improve Readora for everyone!
+Your contributions will help improve **Readora** for everyone!

+---

-📄 License
+## 📄 License

-Distributed under the MIT License
+- Distributed under the **MIT License**

 Rimjhim Srivastava
 Developer of Readora – AI Book Recommendation Chatbot